JayakrishnanAjayakumar/Near-Repeat-Calculator/README.md

 10503671,4/28/2016 23:40,42.02253659,-87.67374743

-Every point should have a unique ID and time and geographical coordinates
+Every point should have a unique ID and time and geographical coordinates.
+The headers should be exactly the same as shown here